 I live in Woking with my family, and I spend a lot of my time looking after the garden at our home in Ireland.

-I work in the IT Network Communications industry and thoroughly enjoy working with a variety of people and across a wide range of projects.
+I work in the IT Data industry and thoroughly enjoy working with a variety of people and across a wide range of projects.
 My drive and passion have always been focused on how people achieve their goals – whether that be at work or in their daily life.
 I joined TALK as a Trustee as I wanted to use my skills and experience to support the running of the charity, so that people living withaphasia, and their friends and families, have access to the amazing support provided by TALK.

 I’m Clive and have extensive business experience in market research and strategic planning, gained from working at Unilever, various ad agencies and from running my own business.
 I have also held Trustee and Governor roles in the past and I’m currently a member of the Woking DoE Forum, a Committee member of a musical theatre company in Woking and Chair of Sport Woking.
 I’m used to presenting and public speaking.